archway-network/archway-docs/docs/create/getting-started/setup.md

 The `type` parameter simply keeps track of which "starter template" you used during project creation.

-The `network` parameter refers to environment specific settings for the network you're working.
+The `network` parameter refers to environment specific settings for the network you're working on.
 Supported network types are `mainnet`, `testnet` and `localhost`.
+Additionally, there are 2 testnets options (`stable` and `nightly`).

 The `developer` object contains a history of your deployments.
-It also holds default and custom scripts for Archway commands for building, testing, optimizing and deploying your project.
-While the `scripts` parameter gives you granular control over how your project is compiled and executed, at the same time it already "just works" and doesn't require tinkering.
+It also holds commands for default and custom scripts for building, testing, optimizing and deploying your project.
+While the `scripts` of the `developer` object parameter gives you granular control over how your project is compiled and executed, it already "just works" without any tinkering.

 ## Network settings and migrating between networks

-During a project's development cycle you'll likely want to migrate or change your network settings.
-For example, switching from `testnet` to a `mainnet` deployment.
+During a project's development life cycle you'll want to migrate or change your network settings.
+For example, switching from `testnet` to a `mainnet` dApp deployment.

-To which network you're currently working on use the command `archway network`.
-This will print your network settings and give you the option to migrate to another network
+Migrate between networks using the command `archway network`.
+This will print your current settings and give the option to change networks.

 ```bash
 archway network